RjPatil27/Web-Development-Small-Projects/README.md

 \
 Here we are three options,
 * Pick : use to pick card from deck.
-* Draw : use to End one side of USER or Computer's side.
+* Draw : use to End one side of USER's side or Computer's side.
-* Reload : Reload the game.
+* Reload : Reload the game to the blank screen.

 >For example,
 >There are 2 players, User 1 and User 2. \